pac4j/play-pac4j/README.md

 ### 3a) Protect urls per Action (`Secure`)

 You can protect (authentication + authorizations) the urls of your Play application by using the `Secure` annotation / function.
+It has the following behaviour:

+1) First, if the user is not authenticated (no profile) and if some clients have been defined in the `clients` parameter, a login is tried for the direct clients.

+2) Then, if the user has profile, authorizations are checked according to the `authorizers` configuration.
+If the authorizations are valid, the user is granted access.
+Otherwise, a 403 error page is displayed.

+3) Finally, if the user is still not authenticated (no profile), he is redirected to the appropriate identity provider if the first defined client is an indirect one in the `clients` configuration.
+Otherwise, a 401 error page is displayed.

 The following parameters are available:

 1) `clients` (optional): the list of client names (separated by commas) used for authentication:
 - in all cases, this filter requires the user to be authenticated.
 Thus, if the `clients` is blank or not defined, the user must have been previously authenticated
-- if the user is not authenticated, the defined direct clients are tried successively to login the user
-- then if the user is still not authenticated and if the first defined client is indirect, this client is used to redirect the user to the appropriate identity provider for login
-- otherwise, a 401 HTTP error is returned
 - if the `client_name` request parameter is provided, only this client (if it exists in the `clients`) is selected.

 2) `authorizers` (optional): the list of authorizer names (separated by commas) used to check authorizations:
 - if the `authorizers` is blank or not defined, no authorization is checked
-- if the authorization checks fail, a 403 HTTP error is returned
 - the following authorizers are available by default (without defining them in the configuration):
   * `isFullyAuthenticated` to check if the user is authenticated but not remembered, `isRemembered` for a remembered user, `isAnonymous` to ensure the user is not authenticated, `isAuthenticated` to ensure the user is authenticated (not necessary by default unless you use the `AnonymousClient`)
   * `hsts` to use the `StrictTransportSecurityHeader` authorizer, `nosniff` for `XContentTypeOptionsHeader`, `noframe` for `XFrameOptionsHeader `, `xssprotection` for `XSSProtectionHeader `, `nocache` for `CacheControlHeader ` or `securityHeaders` for the five previous authorizers
   * `csrfToken` to use the `CsrfTokenGeneratorAuthorizer` with the `DefaultCsrfTokenGenerator` (it generates a CSRF token and saves it as the `pac4jCsrfToken` request attribute and in the `pac4jCsrfToken` cookie), `csrfCheck` to check that this previous token has been sent as the `pac4jCsrfToken` header or parameter in a POST request and `csrf` to use both previous authorizers.

 3) `multiProfile` (optional): it indicates whether multiple authentications (and thus multiple profiles) must be kept at the same time (`false` by default).

 For example in your controllers: